Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Examples

-Here we present an example for the simulation error in approximate error correction for a noisy channel.
-We consider a three-level amplitude damping channel to present results from our SDP in Proposition~\ref{prop:simplified-SDP-two-ext-sim-id-QEC}.
+Here we present an example of our bound for the simulation error in approximate error correction.
+We consider a three-level amplitude damping channel, as defined in \cite{Chessa2021Feb}, to demonstrate our SDP in Proposition~\ref{prop:simplified-SDP-two-ext-sim-id-QEC}.